 These images were designed to be printed because they work on the interplay between viewing distance and perspective distance.
 Not only do they show too small on a monitor, but even if the display was a couple of metres across we do not tend to change our viewing distance when sitting at a desk looking at an image on a screen.
-See the blog entry under the category “Multiples” for an explanation.
+See the blog entry under the category “Multiples” for an explanation, but it should be noted that each image is shot individually, using the appropriate lens; the images are not shot first and then cut into pieces.
+The reasons for this are multifold and not really apparent at on-screen sizes or viewing distances.

 Brittany.
 Roches du Diable.